Bfgeshka/awesome-c/README.md

 * [ebassi/graphene](https://github.com/ebassi/graphene) - A thin layer of graphic data types
 * [eduard-permyakov/permafrost-engine](https://github.com/eduard-permyakov/permafrost-engine) - An OpenGL 3.3 RTS game engine written in C
 * [ejoy/ejoy2d](https://github.com/ejoy/ejoy2d) - A 2D Graphics Engine for Mobile Game
+* [etlegacy/etlegacy](https://github.com/etlegacy/etlegacy) - ET: Legacy is based on the source code of the Wolfenstein: Enemy Territory which was released under the GPLv3 license.
+The main goal of this project is to fix bugs, remove old dependencies and make it playable on all major operating systems while still remaining compatible with the ET 2.60b version and as many of its mods as possible.

 ## Graphics ##
 Access to graphical APIs or other graphic rendering libraries.